idaholab/MontePy/doc/source/starting.rst

 So when you access ``cell.density`` on its own, the result is ambiguous, because it could be in g/cm3 or atom/b-cm.
-No; Montepy does not support negative density; it doesn't exist!
+No; MontePy does not support negative density; it doesn't exist!
 For this reason ``cell.density`` is deprecated.
 Instead there is now ``cell.atom_density`` and ``cell.mass_density``.